aya-rs/book/docs/book/start/dropping-packets.md

 # Dropping Packets

 In the previous chapter, our XDP logged traffic.
-In this chapter we're going to extend it to allow the dropping of traffic
+In this chapter we're going to extend it to allow the dropping of traffic.

 !!! example "Source Code"